vazovn/galaxy-core-deployment/UNINSTALL_ROUTINE.md

-## This routine describes the steps to uninstall a failed setup carried out by the string
+## This routine describes the steps to uninstall a failed setup carried out by

     deploy_full_procedure.sh

-# All commands shall be executed as root (sudo)
+## All commands shall be executed as root (sudo)

     user : gcc2017
     passwd (also sudo) : galaxy2017